drnic/groq-ruby/README.md

 ## Groq Cloud API

-You can interact with their API using any Ruby HTTP library by following their documentation at <https://console.groq.com/docs/quickstart>
+You can interact with their API using any Ruby HTTP library by following their documentation at <https://console.groq.com/docs/quickstart>.
+Also use their [Playground](https://console.groq.com/playground) and watch the API traffic in the browser's developer tools.

 The Groq Cloud API looks to be copying a subset of the OpenAI API.
 For example, you perform chat completions at `https://api.groq.com/openai/v1/chat/completions` with the same POST body schema as OpenAI.
 The Tools support looks to have the same schema for defining tools/functions.